StefanZander/lecture_notes/swcs/html/docs/milestone6.md

 The following results need to be achieved in order to meet the formal requirements of this milestone:

-!!! abstract
+!!! success "Results"
-    __Results:__

-    - [ ] Preparation of a final version of the scientific paper
+    - [x] Preparation of a final version of the scientific paper
-    - [ ] Submisison of the paper to the EasyChair system
+    - [x] Submisison of the paper to the EasyChair system
-    - [ ] Finalized information in the EasyChair system (updated title and abstract)
+    - [x] Finalized information in the EasyChair system (updated title and abstract)